magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 (#object[HTMLDivElement [object HTMLDivElement]] #object[HTMLDivElement [object HTMLDivElement]] #object[HTMLDivElement [object HTMLDivElement]] #object[HTMLDivElement [object HTMLDivElement]])
 ```

-If you call the `destroy!` function on the sequence returned from the
+If you call the `destroy!` function on the sequence returned by the
-`by-class` function, you'll see all the `Click to calculate` message
+`by-class` function, you'll see all the `Click to calculate` messages
-to be deleted.
+to be deleted:

 ```clj
 cljs.user> (dom/destroy! (dom/by-class "help"))